cadenza-k/blog-cadenza/content/post/cadenza/index.md

 I was playing ff14, again, then I broke down out of nowhere.

-I've never been a writer but I started writing at that time, I kept a journal for a while, now I barely write anymore.
+I've never been a writer, but I started writing at that time, I kept a journal for a while, now I barely write anymore.
 In that journal I wrote what I was feeling that particular day.

 That first entry was just an image (with the caption "Y tho") and the head title was "Why am I like this?
 Why can't I be "normal" for once?